TravelTimN/simon-game/README.md

 ### Automated Testing

-I used [Jasmine](https://jasmine.github.io/) to build all automated tests (test-driven development).
-These tests can be found in the [testing/automated](testing/automated/?raw=true) folder.
+I used [Jasmine 3.5.0](https://jasmine.github.io/) in conjunction with [jasmine-jquery 2.1.1](https://www.npmjs.com/package/jasmine-jquery) to build all automated tests (test-driven development).
+These tests can be found in the [testing/automated](testing/automated/) folder.

 There are **59 tests** in my specs, all successfully passing, with **0 failures**.